exonum/exonum-doc/src/glossary.md

 ## Maintainer

-An entity participating in creating [blocks](#block) and setting the rules on a blockchain.
+An entity participating in creating [blocks](#block) and setting the rules in a blockchain.

-In [permissioned blockchains](#permissioned-blockchain), maintainers have known real-world identities, which is reflected in the blockchain protocol.
+In [permissioned blockchains](#permissioned-blockchain), maintainers have known real-world identities, which are reflected in the blockchain protocol.
 The maintainers set up and administer
 [validator nodes](#validator) in the network, and agree on the changes in the transaction processing rules.

 !!! note "Example"
-    Consider an Exonum blockchain that implements public registry in a particular
+    Consider an Exonum blockchain that implements a public registry in a particular
     country.
-In this case, the maintainers of the blockchain are government agency
+In this case, the maintainer of the blockchain is a government agency
     or agencies, which are tasked with maintaining public registries by law.